14-Year-Old Liam Payne Meeting His Now GF Cheryl Is Trippy

 Advertisement

-The heavily banged and baby-faced Liam was 14-years-old when he auditioned for X-Factor.
+The baby-faced Liam was 14-years-old when he auditioned for X-Factor.
 Cheryl, one of the judges alongside Simon Cowell, was 24 and married.
-That flirty wink thing he did felt like a performance stunt that he would never try on the local middle school girls.
+That flirty wink thing he did felt like a performance stunt that he would never try on the local girls.
 Cheryl seemed completely uninterested in anything other than Liam’s vocal ability, which is good because you know, he was a teenager.
 I don’t get creepy vibes from this video at all.

 What freaks me out is all of the existential questions that a scene like this raises.
 The fact that neither of them could have possibly known that 8 years later they would be a couple, let alone have a baby is honestly mind-blowing.
 What if my soulmate is applying for college and creating a vision board for her prom right now?
 What if I’m destined to marry the manager of the department store I worked at in high school?
 I thought I hated him!